-for the period commencing 1st October 2019 the transmission services revenue recovery mechanism is based on a denominator of flows, which excludes Storage and IP flows unless it is flowed as "own use" gas at the Storage point.
+- for the period commencing 1st October 2019 until 30th September 2021 (inclusive) the transmission services revenue recovery mechanism is based on a denominator of flows, which excludes Storage flows unless it is flowed as "own use" gas at the Storage point.
 All other flows shall pay the Transmission Services revenue recovery charge.
-The Transmission Services revenue recovery charges for this period will be produced in p/kWh.
+The Transmission Services revenue recovery charges for this period will be produced in p/kWh. - for the period commencing 1st October 2021 onwards, the transmission services revenue recovery mechanism is capacity based and applied as additional capacity charges.
+The Transmission Services revenue recovery charges for this period will be produced in p/kWh/d.
+For the avoidance of doubt, any Entry Capacity or Exit Capacity booked for the applicable year (irrespective of when this capacity was procured from National Grid) would be subject to Revenue Recovery charges.